0xemgy/motor_control_ecu/README.md

 - a single analyze target is missing
 - the ALL target should have a fixed execution order
   - build -> analyze -> test

+#### c_naming_checker
+- Add info and debug print using the logging package
+- Parse an ignore file instead of ignoring a list of patterns
+- Clean up AI generated code

 #### clang-format
 - nothing comes to mind